 “By the time I got 30 seconds into it, I knew something was up.
 The first verse was just weird, whisper-singing that listed the states and territories that once made up the Baja California peninsula,” said longtime fan Bill Lightfoot.
 “It didn’t even really rhyme or anything.
 Then there was that line about ‘Etymology and the Blue-Fronted Jay and the Sierra Chickadee.’
 I went on Wikipedia and it was almost word for word.”

 “I read an interview where the band said the new single would be ‘slightly political,’” music reviewer Alley Laskowski posted on her Facebook.
 “I thought it’d be an interesting listen with the election and everything.
-But it was just factual, straightforward lyrics about Barbara Boxer and the 18,245,970 voters that are currently registered in California.”
+But it was just factual, straightforward statements about Nancy Pelosi and the 18,245,970 voters that are currently registered in California.”

 The nine-minute song contains three verses on California’s infrastructure and an extended rap that breaks down the state’s economy.